desireealexia/studio-ghibli-quiz/README.md

 ## Quiz

-- **Welcome screen:**The welcome screen introduces users to the quiz, displaying the quiz title and a short introduction.
+- **Welcome screen:** The welcome screen introduces users to the quiz, displaying the quiz title and a short introduction.
 The Start button on this screen initiates the quiz, setting up a smooth and guided entry into the quiz interface.

 ![Welcome screen](assets/images/readme/welcome-screen.png)

 - **Quiz Interface:** The main quiz interface displays each question, along with an image if relevant, to enhance engagement.
-Users can select answers from multiple-choice options, which are accompanied by a counter showing their current progress (e.g., question 3 out of 10).
+Users can select answers from multiple-choice options, which are accompanied by a counter showing their current progress (e.g., 3 / 10 Questions).
 The Next button enables users to proceed only after selecting an answer, helping to prevent accidental skips.

 |                                    Desktop                                    |                                   Mobile                                    |
 | :---------------------------------------------------------------------------: | :-------------------------------------------------------------------------: |